polyeffects/polyconvo.lv2/README.md

-zeroconvo.lv2
+polyconvo.lv2
 =============

-zeroconvolv2 is a [LV2](http://lv2plug.in) plugin to convolve audio signals with zero configuration options: IRs are only available via presets.
+modified from zeroconvolv2 to allow patch file setting and gain control.
+It is a [LV2](http://lv2plug.in) plugin to convolve audio signals.

 Note that LV2 allows preset-bundles (many presets can be in a single bundle), and a plugin can also have many of those preset-bundles.